mongodb/django-mongodb-backend/docs/source/ref/models/fields.rst

         If passed, the array will have a maximum size as specified, validated by forms and model validation, but not enforced by the database.

+        The ``max_size`` and ``size`` options are mutually exclusive.

+    .. attribute:: size

+        This is an optional argument.

+        If passed, the array will have size as specified, validated by forms and model validation, but not enforced by the database.

 Querying ``ArrayField``
 ~~~~~~~~~~~~~~~~~~~~~~~